fxdave/fastejs/README.md

 # FastEJS
 Faster, better implementation for the known ejs package.
 It looks like ejs, so syntax highlighting will work.
-It's about half the time of the execution speed of the original ejs.
+It's about half the time of the execution time of the original ejs.
 But it can be faster depending on the template size, and the config.

 ## Requirements